sdr-enthusiasts/docker-planefence/Install_Dev_Build.md

 The guide also assumes you run on a `armhf` or `arm64` machine.
 If not, see the section "Building my own container" below and then follow the rest of the guide.

+Last, the guide assumes that you have `docker` and `docker-compose` installed.
+If you don't, please follow the relevant sections of [this guide](https://mikenye.gitbook.io/ads-b/setting-up-the-host-system/install-docker).

 ### Getting ready
 Some of these things you may already have done.
 You can skip those steps.
 We erred on the side of completeness.
 1. Create a landing directory for Planefence: